Eucharistic miracle of Lanciano: 1970 Linoli investigation

 In November 1970, at the request of the Archbishop of Lanciano, Pacifico Maria Luigi Perantoni, and the Provincial Superior of the Order of Friars Minor Conventual of the Abruzzo region, Bruno Luciani, the Franciscan friars of Lanciano, who guarded the relics, decided, with the authorization of the Vatican, to have them subjected to medical-scientific analysis.
 The task was performed by Odoardo Linoli, head of the laboratory of clinical analysis and pathological anatomy of the hospital of Arezzo—full professor of anatomy, histology, chemistry, and clinical microscopy—and Ruggero Bertelli, professor of anatomy at the University of Siena.
-The histological and microchemical studies revealed that the relics were human heart muscle tissue.
+Published in Quaderni Sclavo di Diagnostica, the histological and microchemical studies according to Linoli revealed that the relics were human heart muscle tissue.